 I have been actively recycling in Poole for 45 years.
 I was responsible, with two colleagues for the original design of the Bournemouth-Poole cycleway network; I have also played a major part in protecting local heathlands from develoment, in the establishment of the local Green Belt, and in ensuring that the growth of the Wytch Farm oilfield took place with minimal environmental damage.

 I have many years’ experience of volunteering and paid work in the voluntary sector in the UK and New Zealand.

-I am currently a trustee with Poole CVS and newsletter editor for our local neighbourhood watch.
+I am currently a trustee with Bournemouth and Poole CVS and newsletter editor for our local neighbourhood watch.
 I also occasionally help out as a Culture Volunteer with the Borough of Poole.
 I am also running a website Only4Good which features the project No Presents Please, a booklet aimed at people not wishing for presents when it comes to birthdays and other celebrations, but who would prefer their ‘present’ money to go to a small local charity instead.